-Lock a channel

-Use the Channel Lock menu button to set the DIRECT TV® Receiver to permanently stay on a specific channel.
+Lock a channel Use the Channel Lock menu button to set the DIRECT TV® Receiver to permanently stay on a specific channel.
 When you enter a channel number (5-0-0, for example) then select OK, the receiver will always power up on that channel (channel 500 in this example).
 The receiver will ignore any attempts to change the channel.
 Set this option to "Off" to permit normal channel selection.

-Select menu language The Menu Language button allows you to display on-screen menus in English

-(default) or Spanish.

-Change color schemes You may select a menu color combination, or scheme, from these choices: Indigo, or Light.

-Ice, Sky, Forest or Merlot.

-Set translucency level The translucency level of the on-screen display may be set to Solid, Heavy, Medium, calls will not be displayed on-screen when the Caller ID feature is disabled.

-Restore factory default SELECT the Factory Defaults menu button to restore the PREFERENCES options to the original factory settings.

-Antenna, Signal, and Test functions are described in the Getting Started Section found earlier in manual settings
+Select menu language The Menu Language button allows you to display on-screen menus in English (default) or Spanish.
+Change color schemes You may select a menu color combination, or scheme, from these choices: Indigo, Ice, Sky, Forest or Merlot.
+Set translucency level The translucency level of the on-screen display may be set to Solid, Heavy, Medium, or Light.
+Caller ID enable/disable Use the Caller ID menu button to turn the Caller ID feature on and off.
+Incoming calls will not be displayed on-screen when the Caller ID feature is disabled.
+Restore factory default settings SELECT the Factory Defaults menu button to restore the PREFERENCES options to the original factory settings.
+Antenna, Signal, and Test functions are described in the Getting Started Section found earlier in manual